iterative/dvc.org/content/docs/api-reference/artifacts_show.md

 <admon type="tip">

-If you have a DVC Studio project configured with your [remote storage credentials], you may also use the DVC Studio [REST API] to programmatically access artifacts.
+If you have a DVC Studio project configured with your remote storage credentials, you may also use the DVC Studio REST API to programmatically access artifacts.
 It does not require the client to have any credentials other than the DVC Studio [client access token] and does not require DVC to be installed.

 </admon>